allison-broccolo/react-app-tutorial/README.md

 - [React Bootstrap](https://react-bootstrap.github.io/getting-started/why-react-bootstrap/)
 - [Create React App](https://github.com/facebook/create-react-app)

+## Setup

+1. Install Node.js V.12.18.3 LTS for NPM package Manager (https://nodejs.org/en/)

+2. Follow the instruction on the Installation Package

+3. Check whether Node has been installed by typing “node -v” on your command line tool

+4. You are now ready to go!
+Pay Attention and try to follow along

+## Side Notes

+We recommend VSCode when working with React for the number of extension it has to list a few:
+- Prettier (for automatic formatting A MUST HAVE !!!)
+- Simple React Snippets (For Auto Complete)
+- You can also change theme through extension but that’s mainly up to you

+For windows, try to use git bash as your command line tool instead of command prompt as command prompt uses a slightly different command line language.

 ## Getting started

 - clone this repo, and create a new branch (once public it will be fork the repo and clone it)